Skip to content

 • Your new address for mail forwarding

-This is obviously not an essential part of your house move preparations, but a nice gesture.
+This is obviously not an essential part of your moving in checklist, but it’s a nice gesture that will go a long way.

 Put together a move-in kit

-Consider putting together a small kit of essentials to tide you over until you've unpacked in your new home.
+Consider putting together a small kit of essentials while moving home.
+These should tide you over until you've unpacked in your new abode.
 Essentials could include:

 • Bed linen